SAP/gigya-android-sdk/sdk-core/README.md

 android:value="@string/google_client_id" />
 ```

+**Note:**
-**Note:** The GoogleProviderWrapper class is set to reference the “R.string.google_client_id" string reference.
+The GoogleProviderWrapper class is set to reference the “R.string.google_client_id" string reference.
+If you plan to bundle the wrapper within library use "context.getResources().getIdentifier("google_client_id", "string", context.getPackageName()" instead.

 As for previous Google login implementations, the required client_id is the **Web client id** generated when you create your Google project.
 This should not be mistaken with the Android OAuth client id.
 Make sure that your Google project contains both.